UPDATE: In early October, Envi announced that it has postponed service indefinitely.

 Service from Dallas Love Field to Houston's William P. Hobby Airport depart at 9:15 am Monday through Thursday, and return flights are scheduled for 4:30 pm.
 Flights from Austin Executive Airport to Dallas Love Field will take off at 7:30 am Monday through Thursday; return flights depart at 6:15 pm.

-Flights are operated by Austin-based Tower Aviation, which will use a fleet of King Air executive aircraft.
+The service will use a fleet of King Air executive aircraft.
 Envi intends to expand the schedule based on demand.